Why make an LPA?

-In 1900 life expectancy was 31, at birth; in 1950 it was 48; in 2010, it was up to 67…and it’s going to keep going up as the field of medicine advances, we live healthier lifestyles and the overall quality of life improves.
+In 2010, it was up to 67…and it’s going to keep going up as the field of medicine advances, we live healthier lifestyles, and the overall quality of life improves.

-Humans just weren’t “designed” to live that long and evolution doesn’t move as fast as science.
-Increased life span has the unfortunate side effect of more people suffering with physical or mental problems in later life.
+Increased life span has the unfortunate side effect of more people suffering from physical or mental problems in later life

 Many charities who care for the elderly recommend planning ahead i.e. a Will and an LPA.

 Anyone could lose “capacity” through illness or accident and an LPA ensures that someone you know and trust can help administer your affairs.

 Part of living longer involves healthier lifestyles and keeping fit with activities such as cycling, mountain biking, rugby, football, winter sports, jogging, horse riding and many others: all carry an element of risk.

 Even the daily commute isn’t without obvious dangers, even though we prefer not to think about it.